Benefits of Establishing a Singapore Fund Management Company

 A Singapore Fund Management Company should satisfy MAS that its shareholders, directors, representatives, and employees, as well as the Fund Management Company itself, are fit and proper, in accordance with the Guidelines on Fit and Proper Criteria issued by MAS.

-Fund Management Companies needs to have an external auditor to perform the annual independent audit.
-Auditors provide the auditor’s report with their opinion on the financial statements and their compliance with key licensing and business conduct requirements to MAS, this is one of the mandatory requirements for all the Fund Management Companies.
+Fund Management Companies need to have an external auditor to perform an annual independent compliance audit.
+Auditors provide the auditor’s report with their opinion on the financial statements and their compliance with key licensing and business conduct requirements to MAS, this is one of the mandatory requirements for all Fund Management Companies.

 Anti-Money Laundering (AML) Framework

-Fund Management Companies needs to have robust Know your Customer (KYC) policies in place.
-It is mandatory for all Fund Management Companies to put in place these policies and have an anti-money laundering framework to identify, assess, understand and address its money laundering and terrorism financing risks.
+Fund Management Companies need to have robust Know your Customer (KYC) policies in place.
+It is mandatory for all Fund Management Companies to have an anti-money laundering framework to identify, assess, understand and address its money laundering and terrorism financing risks.